-Applying ‘resilience thinking’ to agricultural landscapes helps manage, design, and, when needed, transform landscapes to provide critical ecosystem services over a wide variety of conditions.
-Below are projects where CRAWL operationalizes resilience theory and modeling to deliver enhanced outcomes for working landscapes and the natural systems on which they depend.
+Applying resilience thinking to agricultural landscapes helps manage, design and, when needed, transform landscapes to provide critical ecosystem services over widely varying conditions.
+Below are projects where CRAWL puts resilience theory and modeling into place to deliver enhanced outcomes for working landscapes and the natural systems on which they depend.

 Learn MoreWoody Plant Encroachment